 The following image shows a high-level overview of an ICF deployment, including a remote connector server.

-For more information about connector servers, and how to use them in your application, see "Using Connector Servers to Run Connectors Remotely".
+For more information about connector servers, and how to use them in your application, see "Remote Connectors" in the Connectors Guide.

-1.3.
 Overview of ICF Functionality